-- 3. THAT topographic and additional surveys are undertaken by STDC at Middleton Bay and Patea, as described in section 3.2. - 4.
-THAT STDC should notify the Council via email to worknotification@trc.govt.nz prior to and following any maintenance work on coastal structures. - 5.
-THAT STDC should provide a summary of maintenance of coastal structures on an annual basis (preferably at the end of the monitoring period in July). - 6.
-THAT STDC should provide the Council with baseline 'as built' plans for all existing coastal structures (where these are not already provided in consent file).
+- 1. THAT STDC should submit a plan to the Council detailing how further monitoring will be implemented to adequately assess the effects of the different coastal structures. - 2.
+THAT STDC should notify the Council via email to worknotification@trc.govt.nz prior to and following any maintenance work on coastal structures. - 3.
+THAT STDC should provide a summary of maintenance of coastal structures on an annual basis (preferably at the end of the monitoring period in July). - 4.
+THAT the option for a review of resource consents in June 2019, as set out in condition 5 of consent 6736-1, and condition 3 of consent 5512-2, not be exercised, on the grounds that the consents were adequately preventing adverse environmental effects.